 Another very good bakery!
 This makes, with Thierry and Patisserie Lebeau, three that I know of in town.
 It’s a hole in the wall in the former industrial area south of West 4th Avenue, a bit poorly-marked and so hard to find (2150 Fir Street), and parking is at a premium.
 But it’s worth the trouble.

-One goes up three concrete stairs into the tiny coffee shop (about a dozen seats and room for two or three to stand up) which is packed at busy times.
+One goes up three concrete stairs into the tiny coffee shop (about a dozen seats and room for half a dozen to stand up) which is packed at busy times.
 There are a few little tables out front, not much use in the winter of course.
 I found the crowd tiresomely trendy compared to Lebeau where it’s mostly an eclectic mix of mature regulars.
 Staff is efficient and polite, and the goods are up on display and listed on a big blackboard.

 I’m just getting started here, but the almond croissant was a fully satisfying delight, crumbly crisp outside with shaved almonds, soft with rich sweet almond paste inside.
 Fully accessible quality wheat flour and butter flavours.
 The croissants looked very brown but are a delicious soft and flavorful surprise inside.
 I think they’ve been washed with something other than egg to get that dark colour.
 A little hockey-puck roll is crisp, heavy with butter, and sweet, also available with cinnamon flavour.